nivishan-data/basic_rag/README.md

     TOOL_MODEL_ID=llama3.2:latest

 5. **Populate the Vector Store:**
     Ensure that your vector store (e.g., the chroma_db2 directory) is populated with document data.
-Use your ingestion script (e.g., ingest.py) to load and process your PDFs if needed.
+Use your ingestion script to load and process your PDFs if needed.
+    ```bash
+    python ingest_pdf.py

 6. **Running the Streamlit App**
     1. streamlit run streamlit_app.py or venv/bin/streamlit run streamlit_app.py